revankes/Cell-detection/README.md

 # Cell-detection
-Fiji and Matlab script to detect cells in images
+Fiji script forms ROI and returns table with these ROIs MATLAB script uses these tables and removes cells counted in multiple z-planes